Frequently Asked Questions

 Q: I’ve been offered a provisional entry into medicine at UQ.
 What program should I choose to study?

 A: As you have a provisional place, you are free to study any undergraduate program, granted you study for a minimum time of 3 years.
-For instance, students have chosen to study Law, Commerce and Art degrees.
+For instance, students have chosen to study Law, Commerce and Arts degrees.
 By far the most popular choice is a Biomedicine major in the Bachelor of Science (BSc).
-This is preferred over a Bachelor of Biomedical Science because of the extra flexibility in available courses and the BSc is one year shorter.
+This is preferred over a Bachelor of Biomedical Science because of the extra flexibility in available courses.
 However, you should study what you are truly interested in!
 There are no restrictions on your choice of an undergraduate degree as long as you meet the requirements for it.
 Also, be aware that some programs may only be offered at campuses other than St Lucia, the main campus.

 Q: I’m having a hard time choosing my courses.
 Any recommendations?